Checkout for WooCommerce has the following structure for its template files:

 Building The Template

-If you want to make changes to the TypeScript or Sass files in sources/, you will need to run a few commands in terminal.
+If you want to make changes to the TypeScript or Sass files in src/, you will need to run a few commands in terminal.
 We are assuming you have some basic knowledge of npm and webpack.

 - Open terminal and cd into the template directory.